SteVEX-HG/WRIT2E-documentation-assignement/initial-revision.md

 ## What's Next? <a id='9'></a>
 Congratulations!
 Now you have a basic C++ development environment working.

 However, you might have noticed that the process of compiling a program is actually quite cumbersome.
-This is why you would want to get an ***Intergrated Development Environment (IDE)***.
+This is why you would want to get an ***Integrated Development Environment (IDE)***.
 An IDE is a software that integrates text editor, command line, compiler, debugger, and many other useful tools in a single graphical interface.
 It also offers many assistive features that will improve your productivity and code readability, such as automated formatting, syntax highlighting, autocomplete, and even AI.
 The IDE is indeed a very powerful and customizable tool.
 No wonder why no one really writes code with Notepad these days.

 You should start looking into getting an IDE such as [Visual Studio Code](https://code.visualstudio.com/).
 You will be surprised how the fundamental features of an IDE behind its fancy interface is really just what we have covered in this tutorial.